-- Compliance with Government Minimum Technical Cyber Security Standards and accreditation with Cyber Essentials Plus which is an external verification and assurance of the organisational approach to information security. - Implementation of multi-factor authentication giving improved management of identification of users and devices. - Automated classification of information to reduce data loss by applying controls by default. - Planned internal cyber security exercises using toolkits provided by the Cabinet Office. - Sharing of the content within this report with the Organisational Intelligence Team to improve policies and learning - Inclusion of the content within this report within the Station Peer Assessment (SPA) process.
+- Implementation of multi-factor authentication giving improved management of identification of users and devices to be rolled out to all users. - Automated classification of information and application of controls by default to reduce data loss. - Planned internal cyber security exercises using toolkits provided by the Cabinet Office. - Sharing of the content within this report with the Organisational Intelligence Team to improve policies and learning - Inclusion of the content within this report within the Station Peer Assessment (SPA) process.

 As the importance of digital information and networks grows, cyber security is of high importance and remains a corporate priority.
 The type of risks posed include theft of sensitive corporate and personal data, theft or damage to data, threat of hacking for criminal or fraud purposes and potential disruption to infrastructure such as ICT systems, intranet, and public facing website.
-The National Cyber Security Centre (NCSC) has advised that Cyber risk has been increasing and for several years and where possible WMFS has followed the published guidance and achieved accreditation with Cyber Essentials.
+The National Cyber Security Centre (NCSC) has advised that cyber risk has been increasing for several years and where possible WMFS has followed the published guidance and achieved accreditation with Cyber Essentials.
+Pockets of global instability heighten the risk of cyber-attacks, and this has been experienced by the organisation through 'spoofing' emails from Russian email domain addresses.

-Freedom of Information 2000
+ANNUAL REPORT OF THE SENIOR INFORMATION RISK OWNER Freedom of Information 2000